olavim/hy-forum/README.md

 The project uses [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) for database migrations.

-To apply migrations to an existing database, simply run
+Migrations are run automatically when you run the application.

+To see available CLI commands, run

 ```
-$ python run.py db upgrade
+$ python run.py db --help
 ```

 # Documentation